 PC Programmable remotes can support commands specific to the Kaleidescape interface and provide a more complete experience.
 The manufacturer provides software that allows the remote to be programmed via a computer.
 This type of programming often allows IR codes to be imported in hex format (usually copying and pasting the codes into a text box), or from a Philips CCF file.

-For a list of all IR codes (in hex) or CCF format available from Kaleidescape, or for the CCF file, go to www.kaleidescape.com/go/ir.
+For a list of all IR codes (in hex) or CCF format available from Kaleidescape, or for the CCF file, refer to support.kaleidescape.com/article/IR-Control-Hex-Codes .

-Templates are available for download for RTI, URC, and Elan remotes.
-Kaleidescape is also included in IR code database libraries for URC, Logitech Harmony and Opus.
+Templates are available for download for RTI and Elan remotes.
+Kaleidescape is also included in IR code database libraries for Logitech Harmony and Opus and may be included by other vendors.

-Onscreen Display without Video (OSD No Video) provides supplemental information with text-based details for content.
+Kaleidescape supports touch panel controls with an Onscreen Display without Video (OSD No Video).
+This provides supplemental information with text-based details for content.
 The touch panel replicates the details pages for movies while browsing the onscreen display.